Wills & WishEs™

 It might be.
 The problem is that depending on when the need arises, your children may not be with an individual who knows the plan.
 The authorities may not be able to release the child to your intended caregiver without legal authority.
 Once the matter proceeds to Court, the process is more complex without a will and the Court may select a guardian that you did not desire.
 Your family may disagree and cause additional expense and discord.

-a.
+I believe everyone should have at least a basic plan.
+Here are some examples: a.
 Regardless of what your finances look like, you have a body and some level of healthcare needs.
 At some point, difficult decisions may need to be made and it is a very loving gift to your family to make those decisions for yourself ahead of time.
 If you have no family, then you should consider your own bodily integrity and dignity.
-A directive allows your wishes to be known and honored when you can no longer speak for yourself.
+A directive allows your wishes to be known and honored when you can no longer speak for yourself. b.
+If you have a child, you should have a plan to ensure they are properly cared for when you are unable or unavailable to care for them due to disability or death. c.
+If you have any concern or special wishes regarding how your money and property is divided.

 If you have experienced a change since you originally made the plan, you should at least have it reviewed.
 Have you moved from another state?
 Has your family changed?
 Do you want to make a change to some part of your plan?
 Is there an obvious error like lack of notary or witness signatures?
 You should never write on old documents.
 Generally speaking, marking out and adding to is a recipe for failure when it comes to enforceability.
 One of my favorite things to do is to ensure a plan grows with you.
 If you plan with me, I can often build upon the previous plan we design without starting from scratch and charging for a totally new plan.